Stephen Karopczyc: Namesake

 There is an elementary school in Levittown, New York, which opened in the 1950s, formally named Farmedge Elementary School, which was renamed for Stephen E. Karopczyc.
 It was originally opened in the 1950s.
 The building still stands today, but is no longer used as a school, but as administrative offices for education officials.
 Inside the main entrance, there is a large wall display honoring Lt.
 Karopczyc.
 The school is located on Farmedge Road.

 Lt.
 Karopczyc attended Island Trees schools from 1950–56, and Chaminade High School from 1957 until his graduation in 1961.
-He is considered a son of Bethpage, NY.
+He is considered a son of Bethpage, New York.
 There are two plaques honoring his sacrifice at the General Douglas MacArthur High School in Levittown, New York.
 A sundial memorial to Lt.
 Karopczyc stands in the Peace Garden, outside Sodality Chapel at Spring Hill College.

 At American Legion Post 1711 in Levittown, NY on March 10, 2018, a statue dedicated to Lt.
 Karopczyc was dedicated to his service.